gabriel1tba/gabrielitba/README.md

 ### 💬 About

-I currently work as a frontend developer.
-I am passionate about technologies, always looking for new opportunities.
-I love learning new concepts and lately I've been focusing on JavaScript/TypeScript, React.js, Node and React Native.
+Hello, I am a front-end developer, I work mainly with Reactjs and TypeScript, but I also have knowledge in React Native and node backend.
+I am passionate about technologies, I am always learning new concepts and I always appreciate new challenges.

 &nbsp;
 &nbsp;